Martin Lochner, Postdoctoral Fellow

 Jill, Freyne, Principal Research Scientist, Health & Biosecurity (affiliate member)

-In these projects we investigate and design new health service technologies and assessment tools.
-The main goals of our work are to create services that help enhance health outcomes, service efficiency and reduce cost of healthcare delivery.
+In these projects we investigate human factors for health and collaborate with with others to design new health service technologies and assessment tools.
+The main goals of this work are to create eHealth technologies in a human-centered approach that help enhance health outcomes, service efficiency and reduce cost of healthcare delivery.

 The tool provides decision support and recommendations about whether or not professional follow up is needed.
 This will allow to better identify children needing early speech pathology intervention.
 This will reduce specialist time needed in the assessment process, reduce long waiting lists, and help bridge social inequities of service access.
 The system incorporates signal processing and machine learning techniques to automatically identify if words are correctly pronounced by using phoneme segmentation, classification and diagnostics.
 Classification outcomes are compared to age and gender specific norms to determine the likelihood of specific issues and whether referral should be recommended.